r2axz/bluepill-serial-monster/README.md

 # bluepill-serial-monster

-_bluepill-serial-monster_ is a firmware for the _STM32 Blue Pill_ board that turns it into triple _USB-to-Serial_ adapters.
-The firmware implements a USB 2.0 full-speed composite device that consists of 3 independent serial ports.
-Operating systems recognize it as three serial interfaces that can be used simultaneously by different applications.
+_bluepill-serial-monster_ is a firmware for _STM32 Blue Pill_ that turns it into a _3 Port USB-to-Serial_ adapter.
+The firmware implements a USB 2.0 full-speed composite device that consists of 3 USB CDC devices.

 _STM32 Blue Pill_ is a ridiculously cheap _STM32_ development board which is available in many stores around the globe.
-The board contains decent hardware that supports _USB2.0 Full-Speed_, has 3 independent _USARTs_ and enough processing power to handle high-speed _UART_ communications.
+The board contains decent hardware that supports _USB 2.0 Full-Speed_, has 3 independent _USARTs_ and enough processing power to handle high-speed _UART_ communications.

 **Note**: some Chinese-made _Blue Pill_ boards have an incorrect pull-up resistor soldered to the _USB D+_ line (_PA12_) which prevents them from being successfully detected as a USB device by the host.
-There is an existing software workaround for this issue, but it does not deliver reliable results.
+There is an existing software workaround for this issue, but it is not reliable.

 This firmware does not contain the workaround for faulty Blue Pill boards and requires the incorrect resistor to be replaced with the right one.
 Please refer to the section [Fixing USB on Blue Pill Boards](#fixing-usb-on-blue-pill-boards) for more information.

+Some USB controllers work fine even with faulty _Blue Pill boards_.
+If your board appears to be OK with your computer, don't bother fixing it.

 ## Features